ota-meshi/eslint-plugin-jsonc/docs/rules/sort-keys.md

 This rule checks property definitions of object and verifies that all properties are sorted alphabetically or specified order.

+ℹ️ To fully sort long files, you may need to run ESLint's `--fix` option multiple times.
+The rule sorts keys incrementally, and ESLint limits the number of fixes to 10 per run.

 <eslint-code-block fix>

 <!-- eslint-skip -->